MicrosoftDocs/memdocs/sccm/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-1806.md

 manager: dougeby
 ms.collection: M365-identity-device-management
 ---

-# Levels of diagnostic usage data collection for version 1806
+# Diagnostic and usage data for 1806

-*Applies to: System Center Configuration Manager (Current Branch)*
+*Applies to: System Center Configuration Manager (current branch)*

-Configuration Manager version 1806 collects three levels of diagnostics and usage data: **Basic**, **Enhanced**, and **Full**.
-By default, this feature is set at the Enhanced level.
 The following sections provide additional detail about data collected at each level.
+For more information on the levels and how to change them, see [Levels of diagnostic usage data](/configmgr/core/plan-design/diagnostics/levels-overview).

 Changes from previous versions are noted with ***[New]***, ***[Updated]***, ***[Removed]***, or ***[Moved]***.

 > [!IMPORTANT]
 > Configuration Manager doesn't collect site codes, sites names, IP addresses, user names, computer names, physical addresses, or email addresses on the Basic or Enhanced levels.
 Any collection of this information on the Full level is not purposeful.
 It is potentially included in advanced diagnostic information like log files or memory snapshots.
 Microsoft doesn't use this information to identify you, contact you, or develop advertising.

-##  <a name="bkmk_change"></a> How to change the level
- Administrators who have a role-based administrative scope that includes **Modify** permissions on the **Site** object class can change the level of data collected in the Diagnostics and Usage Data settings in the Configuration Manager console.

-You change the data collection level from within the console by navigating to **Administration** > **Overview** > **Site Configuration** > **Sites**.
-Open **Hierarchy Settings**, and then select the data level you want to use.

 ## <a name="bkmk_level1"></a> Level 1 - Basic
-The Basic level includes data about your hierarchy, data that's required to help improve your installation or upgrade experience, and data that helps determine the Configuration Manager updates that are applicable for your hierarchy.

 For Configuration Manager version 1806, this level includes the following data: